Kashi779/candy-store/README.md

 # Candy Store

-Welcome to Candy Store, a Node.jsweb application designed for an e-commerce platform.
+Welcome to Candy Store, a Node.js web application designed for an e-commerce platform.
 Created and deployed on an EC2 instance by Kashi, this project brings the sweetest shopping experience to the digital world.

 ### Prerequisites
 Ensure you have the following installed: